hussenmi/finetune-mistral/README.md

 LoRA (Low-Rank Adaptation) is a method used for parameter-efficient fine-tuning of large language models.
 It is designed to update only a small set of parameters, reducing the computational power and memory requirements compared to full fine-tuning.

 The idea behind LoRA is to identify a subset of parameters in the model that can be updated to adapt the model to a specific task or domain.
-This subset of parameters is referred to as the ``target modules.''
+This subset of parameters is referred to as the "target modules."
 By updating only these target modules, LoRA achieves parameter-efficient fine-tuning.

 The key concept in LoRA is the low-rank approximation of the weight matrices in the target modules.
 Instead of updating the full weight matrices, LoRA decomposes them into low-rank factors.
 This decomposition reduces the number of parameters that need to be updated, resulting in significant memory and computational savings.